R0b3r7S/little-menu-app/README.md

 • Organized source code into multiple files

 • If an action is selected that involves a previously performed action, and the previous action was not performed, the program will not crash, but will give the user feedback

+-> Soon a new feature, student updates in binary file.